 Preface

-Cochrane “Networks”, “Centres”, “Associate Centres” (formerly “Branches”) and “Affiliates” are Cochrane Groups that act with a country or regional focus for the organization.
+Cochrane “Networks”, “Centres”, “Associate Centres” (formerly “Branches”) and “Affiliates” are Cochrane Groups that act for the organization with a focus on a particular country or region.
 Their primary roles are to represent Cochrane, to support contributors to the collaboration’s work and to facilitate uptake of Cochrane’s outputs within a defined geographical or linguistic area.
 These Cochrane Groups are resourced by national governments or agencies and/or their host institutions and other funders; through the efforts of their Director(s) and other Group staff who attract core and project funding for Cochrane activities.

 The purpose of this document is to define the responsibilities of Cochrane and its Central Executive Team (CET) to assist and support the work of Cochrane Networks, Centres, Associate Centres and Affiliates.
 The document has been structured around the four goals of Strategy to 2020, which set out Cochrane’s aspirations and priorities; and how the organization plans to achieve its mission to ‘promote evidence-informed health decision making by producing high quality, relevant, accessible systematic reviews and other synthesized evidence’.
 This document forms part of a package of mutual accountability agreements between Cochrane’s Central Executive and its regional/country representative structures in addition to the Cochrane policies, procedures and operational guidelines already in place (see Appendix 1); and should be read in conjunction with the Collaboration Agreement between the CET and each Centre, and the Strategic Plan of the Centre/Network.